davidmreed/nonskating.club/content/guides/scoreboard-operator.md

 ---
 ## Introduction

 The Scoreboard Operator (SBO) is the communications officer of the game.
-The official score, period time, jam/lineup times, and game status (in-play, current jammers, timeouts, reviews, etc) are what is visible to all attendees, and Stats Books data entry begins with what was recorded in-game by the SBO.
+The official score, period time, jam/lineup times, and game status (in-play, current jammers, timeouts, reviews, etc.) are what is visible to all attendees, and Stats Books data entry begins with what was recorded in-game by the SBO.
 This also means that the SBO must know **if, when, and how** corrections can be made* as per WFTDA rules.

 The ideal placement for the SBO is between the Scorekeepers, with the Scorekeepers seated on the same side as their team is on the scoreboard controls.
 If the system has the Red team on the left and Blue team on the right, the Red Scorekeeper should be seated to the left and Blue Scorekeeper to the right.
 The SBO should also be in a position to clearly see the infield, as well as being able to see the scoreboard display(s) to validate that it is working throughout the game.